autechjobs/website/src/pages/blog/side-project-helps-to-land-tech-job-in-australia.md

 ## **Arpan KC**, *Junior Fullstack developer, A2B Australia, Sydney, AU*

 Growing up in Kathmandu, Nepal from humble beginnings, Arpan recalls not being particularly good at anything and being an introvert.
 “I went to a government school in my early years and later joined boarding school.
-Somewhere between grade 8 and grade 10, I figured that I wanted to be a “professional programmer**”** whatever that meant to me at that time.
+Somewhere between grade 8 and grade 10, I figured that I wanted to be a “professional programmer\*\*”\*\* whatever that meant to me at that time.
 That is one reason why I believe I’m very lucky (to know early in my life what I wanted to do).
 From then on, this goal was always at the back of my mind and has guided every major decision until now.”

+### Initial challenges during the job search process:

+After his fair share of working at a local cafe and at the customer service department at the Woolsworth Supermarket, Arpan was zoning in on finding a tech job that suited his skills.

+Some challenges I faced:

+*   I was rejected multiple times because of my visa status (I’m on a Temporary Residence Visa), Later I added my visa status on my resume, that way recruiters/managers know early on.
+I think that helped.

+*   My lack of knowledge of how software engineers collaborated in teams (what tools they used, how they used them etc).
+These are the things that demonstrate you’re a professional in an interview in my opinion.

+*   The interview process seemed very daunting, and like most engineers, I suffer from what they call ‘imposter syndrome’.
+So I did not apply to as many places as I should have.